ocirne23/Reflection-Entity-Component-System/README.md

 Reflection-Entity-Component-System
 ==================================

 An entity component system which is high performance with focus on ease of use and minimal programmer overhead.
-Useful for smaller projects where you don't need more than 1 Entity World.
-Event handling implemented, allows for inheritance in entities, dynamic component adding.

 Libary .jar: